 This setup is extremely straightforward.
 New Relic uses an agent-based monitoring approach, which means you don’t need to make any code changes at all unless you want to use advanced features like custom instrumentation.

-Download the New Relic agent .jar
+Download the New Relic java agent .jar

 First, download the jar file containing the agent from the New Relic website, and unzip the download.
 I’ll be doing this using the Unix command line.